 In Japan, toshikoshi soba is the traditional New Year’s food of choice.
 The length of the soup’s soba is said to symbolize a long life, while the buckwheat flour the noodles are made of brings resiliency.
 Part of the tradition is slurping these noodles since the luck from this New Year’s Eve food runs out if you break or chew the noodle.
-Blue traffic lights and sweet potato Kit Kats are some of the weird things you could probably find in Japan.
+By the way, here’s where to watch the ball drop on New Year’s Eve.

 On the day before the Chinese New Year, families will gather to make jiaozi.
 The dumplings are shaped like gold ingots—the currency used in ancient China—so eating them as a New Year’s Eve food will bring financial luck.
 Try making your own healthy steamed dumplings.